4m1g0/tinygs-wiki/Ground-Station-configuration.md

 | Lora_SCK | 18 |

 ### Custom ESP32 Wroom + SX126x DRF1268T (TCXO) (5, 26, 14, 12)
-This is the is the same custom board as the previous one but with different GPIO arrangement.
+This is the same custom board as the previous one but with different GPIO arrangement.
 Both are kept for compatibility reasons.

 Pin definition for this board is the following: